Hornsey: Locale

 Hornsey also has a Bowling Club which is situated on land owned by the London Diocesan Fund, part of the Diocese of London.
 The London Diocesan Fund had expressed an interest in building new homes on the site of the Bowling Club in 2015.

-Priory Park is, along with Alexandra Park, the main park serving the area.
-It is a 6.5-hectare site.
-Two key events that happen in the park annually are the YMCA Fun Run and the Carter's Steam Fair.
-It has a cafe, kid's paddling pool and tennis courts.

-The park was originally opened in 1896 as the Middle Lane Pleasure Grounds.[2]
+The park was originally opened in 1896 as the Middle Lane Pleasure Grounds.
 In 1926 the western section was added after the acquisition of a piece of land known as Lewcock's Field.
 The expanded park was renamed Priory Park The park was created in two sections.
 Two parcels of land at the eastern and southern ends were purchased in 1891 by the Borough of Hornsey at the instigation of Henry Reader Williams and opened in 1896 as the Middle Lane Pleasure Grounds.
 In 1926 the western section was added after the acquisition of a piece of land known as Lewcock's Field.
 During World War 1 this had been requisitioned by the council for allotments.
 After the war an initial plan for the council to develop the field for housing was dropped on grounds of cost, and an expanded park was renamed Priory Park in 1926.
-Some locals have suggested it be renamed Hornsey Park.
+Priory Park is, along with Alexandra Park, the main park serving the area.
+It is a 6.5-hectare site.
+Two key events that happen in the park annually are the YMCA Fun Run and the Carter's Steam Fair.
+It has a cafe, kid's paddling pool and tennis courts.

-Hornsey is served by 6 major churches including Hornsey Parish Church, Holy Innocents, Moravian, Middle Lane Methodist, St John The Baptist Greek Orthodox Church and Campsbourne Baptist Church.
+Hornsey is served by six major churches including Hornsey Parish Church, Holy Innocents, Moravian, Middle Lane Methodist, St John The Baptist Greek Orthodox Church and Campsbourne Baptist Church.
 Mosques in the area include Wightman Road Mosque and Diyanet Camii.